zycyc/tiny-qwen/README.md

 ## **Interested in building vision-based AI Agents?**

 I’m passionate about automating computer use to free up human labor and would love to collaborate with like-minded people.
-If this sound like you, please don't hesitate to reach out to me ([My Bio](https://github.com/Emericen))!
+If this sound like you, please don't hesitate to reach out to me 🤗 ([my bio](https://github.com/Emericen))!

 # 🦋 Quick Start